 5. I find that folding the macs to the right consistency (lava like consistency) takes about 50-80 strokes

-6. I watch my macs as they bake.
+6. I sometimes watch my macs as they bake.
 I don’t trust them alone. 😉 They are tricky little things.
 Now, if the batch is going to be a fail, I’m sure staring them down won’t help, but it’s just a habit :p Plus, I can change the oven temp if need be.

 9. Be patient and realize everyone, even skilled mac makers, get hollows and botched batches at times.
 It’s not easy.
 But try not to get discouraged.
 They may not look they way they should, but they are tasty and you can always eat the fails!
-Plus, when you actually get them right, you feel like you have overcome such an amazing feat!
+Plus, when you actually get them right, you will feel like you have overcome such an amazing feat!